 Students will continue to study the components of the automobile technology curriculum.
 Topics include diagnostics, troubleshooting skills, safe use of equipment, electrical and electronic systems, and engine performance.
 Course content provides students with the knowledge and skills required for entry-level employment as a repair technician in any modern shop.
 Curriculum is developed from the National Automotive Technology Education Foundation (NATEF) task lists.
 Students will take the Automotive Service Excellence (ASE) certification exams.
 (Automotive Technology Academy)

+2 credits

-CT-645-2♥ Biotechnology I - G/T Grades 11, 12
+Biotechnology I - G/T

-Prerequisite: Biology
+Prerequisite: Biology or Biology G/T